 Role of Volunteer

 As a medical volunteer in Tanzania, your duties may include assisting local medical personnel and taking on various tasks independently at the clinic or hospital.
 Certified volunteers assist with outpatient department services and dispense medications and deliver injections/immunizations.
 Volunteers also support health education via community outreach programs and assist with family planning and antenatal services.
-Assist doctors, nurses and medical staff
+Assist doctors, nurses and medical staff.

 - Examine and work directly with patients